vinayaka-sm/Stepin_StudentInformation/1_Requirements/README.md

  The primary purpose of Student information system is to simplify teachers and staff work, by automating all student related operations and streamlining their routine tasks.

 ## Research
-The primary functionality of Student Management Software is to manage student information data efficiently.
+The primary functionality of Student Information system is to manage student information data efficiently.

 The software helps the schools to reward students with a merit system and promote them to the next standard.

-One major concern on exams is it should be beneficially conducted to ensure that the deserving and right students to gain maximum rewards to their academic performance and merit-based results to their hardworking.

 ## Key Features of Student Information Management
 1. Add/Delete the Details of the Students